-But what are the common problems that homeowners like you are facing?
-What are the solutions to these problems?
+But what are the common issues that homeowners like you are facing?
+What are the solutions to these?
 In this article, we have answers to your questions.

-So here are the top roof problems and solutions:
+So here are the common roof problems and solutions:

 1. Roof Leaks

-Throughout the lifespan of your roofs, you will certainly come across at least one roof leak, no matter how good your roofing material or the company that has installed the roofs.
-It’s inevitable to face this problem.
+Throughout the lifespan of your roofs, you will certainly come across at least one, no matter how good your roofing material or the company that has installed the roofs.
+It’s inevitable to face this trouble.

-The first step toward this problem is to be able to locate the leak area or areas.
-A roof leak can happen in various areas, both inside and outside of the roof.
-The most common areas where the leak mostly occurs are vent boots, skylights, chimney and attic insulation.
+The first step toward this is to be able to locate the leak area or areas.
+This can happen in various areas, both inside and outside of the roof.
+The most common areas where this mostly occurs are vent boots, skylights, chimney and attic insulation.

 Once you’ve identified the location, you may proceed with the roof repair process.
 At this point, you may choose to hire a roofing contractor to get the job done for you.

 Missing, broken, or damaged shingles is also another common thing that we as a roofing company have come across.
 Unlike roof leak, this problem is much easier to be spotted and fixed